 When looking at the transition between key stages, we were careful to consider the well-documented phenomenon of a dip in achievement at Key Stage 3 that is often attributed to a lack of student engagement and sense of purpose, as well as the patterns of adolescent development and motivation (DfE, 2011)

-Whilst we do offer a 3-year Key Stage 4 curriculum, year 9 is used as a foundation year to bridge the gap between the key skills taught in years 7 & 8 and what students need in order to be better prepared for their GCSEs.
-This should not be confused with an additional year to complete their GCSE as it is often not just about the subject content that needs to be covered, but more about the students own cognitive development that allows them to access the higher order learning.
+Whilst we do offer a 2-year Key Stage 4 curriculum, year 9 is used as a foundation year to bridge the gap between the key skills taught in years 7 & 8 and what students need in order to be better prepared for their GCSEs.
+This should not be confused with an additional year to complete their GCSE as it is not just about the subject content that needs to be covered, but more about the students own cognitive development that allows them to access the higher order learning.
+During this time, the students get the opportunity to study in further depth some subjects that they particularly enjoy.
 Using year 9 as a precursor to the GCSE allows for a smoother transition to the work that many students can often find quite challenging to retain.
 By carefully considering the process of Cognitive Load Theory (Sweller, 1998), teachers are able to ensure students retain the key concepts over time.
 By using this transition period to ensure students have developed a deeper understanding of subject matter that is not just merely ‘surface learning’ and thereby creating a solid foundation from Key Stage 3 allowing for the scaffolding of knowledge through intrinsic cognitive load.
 By doing so we are breaking down the subject content, sequencing the delivery so that sub-tasks are taught individually before being explained together as a whole.
 The idea is to not overwhelm a student too early on in the introduction of new work, such as is seen in the initial terms of GCSE work.

 Similarly, much of the cohort that attend our Academies will arrive from local primary sectors with a lower than National Average APS.
 Using similar techniques to which we have just mentioned, along with a greater understanding of what students have learnt or often not learnt we are able to quickly identify gaps in their knowledge and address these so that time is not wasted in KS3 and students are able to access the full breadth of our offer.